 Manual drainage is made successful by manipulating the lymphatic system, which is a vital part of the immune system.
 This network of ducts, vessels, nodes, and organs transports lymph (made of white blood cells and chyle) to the different parts of the body.
 In the event that the system is blocked, certain areas – such as the arms and legs – can swell.

 This occurrence is known as lymphedema or the build-up of lymph in the soft tissues.

 Lymphatic massage therapy operates on the following concepts: rhythmic movement and hand pressure.
 It helps eliminate swelling by facilitating the movement of ‘stuck’ lymph back to the heart for circulation.
 Additionally, it helps free clogged vessels, so the lymph system can work better in the long run.

 As such, with manual lymphatic drainage, fluid circulation is enhanced.
 This movement of lymph then results in the redirection of stagnant fluid.
 Proteins, which can lead to edema reabsorption, are also drained.

 By 1936, lymphatic massage was finally introduced in Paris.
-Afterwards, the doctors returned to their homeland of Copenhagen, Denmark to further promote the method.
+Afterward, the doctors returned to their homeland of Copenhagen, Denmark to further promote the method.

-Lymphatic method is primarily indicated in lymphedema, or the accumulation of fluid (lymph.)
+The lymphatic method is primarily indicated in lymphedema, or the accumulation of fluid (lymph.)
 It is characterized by swelling and discomfort on or near the affected areas.
 It can manifest during puberty and adulthood, although it is highly common in patients who have undergone breast surgery (mastectomy.)
-It occurs due to the removal of breast or axillary lymph nodes.
+It occurs due to the removal of the breast or axillary lymph nodes.

 Although lymphatic massage is primarily indicated for lymphedema management, it is indicated for the following as well: